 Marion Stilwell Cave (1904–1995), botanist, plant cytologist and embryologist.
 Interviewed in 1994 by Lorrie Bunker.
 Two audiotapes and transcript (copyright SWG).
 AB, University of Colorado, 1924, romance languages; MA, University of Colorado, 1925; PhD, University of California, 1936, genetics.
 Cave recounts how her professional life was thwarted by sex discrimination: She was hired as a research assistant rather than put on an academic career track.
 Behind her microscope she began independent embryological studies on Liliaceae and cytological studies on Hydrophyllaceae and Volvocaceae.
 She was the author of several published studies, including one of the first studies on the number of chromosomes of algae.
 She was first editor of the Index to Plant Chromosome Numbers and also published a series of translations on forest legislation in a Central and South American countries.
 As a graduate student at Berkeley, she worked on a new application of genetics to plant taxonomy.
 As a botany research associate at Berkeley, she was involved in multi-year collaborations on the cytology of fungi.
 In 1953 she received a Guggenheim Fellowship to work with Professor Mary Pocock on the cytology of chromosomes in algae and later was a visiting research fellow at the Universidad de Concepcion, Chile.
 Cave joined SWG (Bay Area Group) in 1957.

-Nonna Elaine Cheatham (b.
-1930), naval officer, Pan Am flight attendant, and conservationist.
+Nonna Elaine Cheatham (1930-2021), naval officer, Pan Am flight attendant, and conservationist.
 Interviewed by Flora E. Reynolds and Fauno Cordes February 2, 1996, in San Francisco.
 Transcript and audiotape (copyright SWG).
 BA, University of California-Berkeley, 1952, social welfare and child development; MA, George Washington University, 1980, women’s studies.
 The interview begins with her early life in Hawaii and how the family came to California after the bombing of Pearl Harbor in 1941.
 She was a Girl Scout and as an adult became an executive with the organization.
 While in college she took training as a reserve officer in the Navy and rose to petty officer rank.
 As a stewardess for the new Pan American Airways, she flew around the world and was part of one of the first regular flights over the North Pole.
 After graduating from Naval Officer Candidate School, she was the communications officer at the Boston Naval Shipyard and later recruiting officer in New York City and in the Navy Office of Congressional Relations, Washington, D.C.
 As a field representative of Earthwatch, she was involved in archaeology and ecology projects in Tonga, Hawaii, and Manchuria.
 Cheatham joined SWG in 1983.

 Elizabeth Colson (1917-2016), anthropologist.
 Interviewed in 1993 by Fauno Cordes.
 Two audiotapes and transcript (copyright SWG).
 BA, University of Minnesota, 1938; MA, University of Minnesota, 1940; MA, Radcliffe, 1941; PhD, Radcliffe, 1945, anthropology.
 The interview traces Colson’s life from Hewitt, Minn., to El Cerrito, Calif.
 Her early interest in archaeology developed into social anthropology with a focus on social change and forced migration.
 This led to a study of a World War II relocation camp for Japanese-Americans at Poston, Arizona, and a long-term study in Africa of the Gwembe Tonga of Zambia, who were resettled from Lake Kariba Basin in 1958.
 Other areas of interest included North America, Antarctica, Japan, Nepal, and Australia.
 Awarded the Rivers Memorial Medal by the Royal Anthropological Institute, 1981.
 Colson joined SWG in 1972 and received the Outstanding Achievement Award in 1981.